google/testrun/README.md

  - Docker - [Install guide](https://docs.docker.com/engine/install/ubuntu/)
  - Open vSwitch ``sudo apt-get install openvswitch-common openvswitch-switch``

+## Get started ▶️
+Once you have met the hardware and software requirements, you can get started with Testrun by following the [Get started guide](docs/get_started.md).

 ## Roadmap :chart_with_upwards_trend:
-Test Run will constantly evolve to further support end-users by automating device network behaviour against industry standards.
+Testrun will constantly evolve to further support end-users by automating device network behaviour against industry standards.

 ## Issue reporting :triangular_flag_on_post:
 If the application has come across a problem at any point during setup or use, please raise an issue under the [issues tab](https://github.com/auto-iot/test-run/issues).
 Issue templates exist for both bug reports and feature requests.
 If neither of these are appropriate for your issue, raise a blank issue instead.